-Nik is a founder of Eckoh with over 20 years' service, and he has over 30 years' experience in the Customer Engagement industry.
-Prior to Eckoh he was at British Telecom before establishing several start-up businesses in the telecoms and
+Nik is a founder of Eckoh with more than 30 years' experience in the voice services industry; he was originally at British Telecom before establishing a number of start-up businesses in the telecoms and technology sectors.
+As CEO of Eckoh, he has created a leading provider of Secure Payment solutions and Customer Contact services for the contact centre industry.